sn9691/Data-science-projects-collection/README.md

 # About:
 Welcome!
 I'm a data scientist in self-training and this repository is a collection of all the projects I have ever done to learn and grow in this field.
-I'm seeking to improve over time and hopefully this repository will be a testament to that.
-Please have a look!
 The list below is sorted chronologically.